mak448a/AI-Drawing-Chatbot/README.md

 ## Features
-- ChatGPT chatbot that is integrated with Imaginepy
+- ChatGPT chatbot that is integrated with Stable Diffusion
 - 3 slash commands for generating images
 - Stable Diffusion
 - Anything Diffusion